gettd/gettd/README.md

 ## About me

-:heart: Music | 🧡 Metal/Rock | 💛 Programming
+:heart: Cars | 🧡 Metal/Rock | 💛 Programming

 - :earth_americas: I'm from Bangkok - Thailand
 - :video_game: Life's a one big game